"Thinking Quantum": Lectures on Quantum Theory: The Foundations of Quantum Theory

-A \emph{system }in a quantum theory is the mathematical representation of a physical system (such as a particle) as a Hilbert space.
-The type and dimension of the Hilbert space depend on the particular system; note that the dimension of the Hilbert space is unrelated to the dimension of spacetime.
-In the finite-dimensional case, the Hilbert space will usually be $\BBC^{n}$ for some $n$, such as $\BBC^{2}$, which was used in the examples above.
-In the infinite-dimensional case, it will usually be a space of functions, which is much more complicated, and we will not describe it in detail here.
+Recall that in Section \ref{subsec:Dual-Vectors} we defined a Hilbert space as a vector space with an inner product that is also a complete metric space with respect to that inner product.
+Quantum theory can be defined \textbf{axiomatically} using the theory of Hilbert spaces.
+In this chapter we will list a total of seven fundamental axioms, plus an eighth axiom that may or may not be fundamental. \begin{quote} \textbf{The System Axiom} \textbf{:} A \emph{system }in quantum theory is the mathematical representation of a physical system (such as a particle) as a Hilbert space.
+The type and dimension of the Hilbert space will depend on the particular system.
+Note that the dimension of the Hilbert space is \textbf{unrelated} to the dimension of spacetime. \end{quote} In the finite-dimensional case, for example when the system involves spin, the Hilbert space will usually be $\BBC^{n}$ for some $n$, such as $\BBC^{2}$, which was used in most of the examples above and will continue to be used below.
+In the infinite-dimensional case, for example when the system involves position and momentum (which are, in general, continuous and not discrete), the Hilbert space will usually be a space of functions, which is much more complicated. \begin{quote} \textbf{The State Axiom} \textbf{:} A \emph{state }of a quantum system is a vector with unit norm in the system's Hilbert space, that is, a vector $\left|\Psi\right\rangle $ which satisfies

-An \emph{operator }on a quantum system is a matrix in the appropriate Hilbert space.
-It represents an action performed on the system, such as a measurement, a transformation, or time evolution.
-In the continuous case, where the states are functions, this ``matrix'' will in fact correspond to derivatives acting on the functions.